ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/README.md

 ```

 This defines the Fibonacci function `fib` using an arrow function and pattern matching.

+Matcher patterns are a new DSL, closely inspired by destructuring patterns,
+for recursively testing the structure and contents of a value
+while simultaneously extracting some parts of that value
+as local bindings for use by other code.

+Matcher patterns can be divided into three general varieties:

+* Value patterns, which test that the subject matches some criteria, like "is the string `"foo"`" or "matches the variable `bar`".
+* Structure patterns, which test the subject matches some structural criteria like "has the property `foo`" or "is at least length 3", and also let you recursively apply additional matchers to parts of that structure.
+* Combinator patterns, which let you match several patterns in parallel on the same subject, with simple boolean `and`/`or` logic.

 The plugin visits the `CallExpression` nodes corresponding to calls `match(n)(f1, f2, ..., fn)`
 replacing the AST node